davidegc1/NFL-Game-Predictor/README.md

 The best model achieved a validation accuracy of 61.63% and a test accuracy of 59%, demonstrating the ability to generalize well despite the relatively small dataset size.
 For a detailed analysis of the results and methodology, please refer to the full [report](report.pdf).

+This project demonstrated the potential of deep learning techniques to predict the outcomes of American football games based on game and betting data.
+Despite the challenges posed by the relatively small dataset and the inherent variability of sports outcomes, the best model achieved a validation accuracy of 61.63% and a test accuracy of 59%.
+This performance is comparable to expert predictions and highlights the ability of neural networks to generalize well even in complex, dynamic scenarios.

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px;">
     <div style="flex: 1; text-align: center;">
         <img src="training.png" alt="Training" width="400"/>